 Drooling

 Sialorrhea, or drooling, occurs in almost 30% of children with cerebral palsy.
-It can result from tooth decay, irritating lesions, or throat infection.
+This can result from tooth decay, irritating lesions, or throat infection.
 Drooling can greatly interfere with proper oral care.

 Hyperactive Bite

-An abnormally active bite reflex and hyperactive gag reflex can make brushing teeth difficult.
-These conditions can interfere with proper dental care, leading to oral health issues.
+An abnormally active bite reflex and a hyperactive gag reflex can make toothbrushing difficult.
+These conditions can interfere with proper dental care, leading to oral health issues later.

 Malocclusion